jahan-addison/credence/credence/ir/README.md

 # Intermediate Representation

 The intermediate representation (IR) is formalized as a linear four-tuple, named the Instruction Tuple Abstraction (ITA).
-The ITA constitutes a collection of platform-independent, generic instructions that approximate the structure and semantics of a target machine language.
+The ITA comprises a collection of platform-independent  instructions that approximate the structure and semantics of a target machine language.

-It's constructed by two stacks, an operand stack and a temporary stack: the operand stack is derived from a [queue of expressions](https://github.com/jahan-addison/credence/blob/df30896c5e0750cb15ab278be46ddb585bc67111/credence/queue.h#L36) and rvalues in reverse polish form.
+It's constructed by two stacks, an operand stack and a temporary stack: the operand stack is derived from a [queue of expressions](https://github.com/jahan-addison/credence/blob/d9eb0ce3dafc5606a32eff7cf457e3ed985ea650/credence/queue.h#L36) and rvalues in reverse polish form.
 The temporary stack serves to decouple operands, enabling data types to be encoded within a three- or four-tuple framework.
-The detailed algorithm for temporary stack construction is provided [here](https://github.com/jahan-addison/credence/blob/df30896c5e0750cb15ab278be46ddb585bc67111/credence/ir/temporary.h#L66).
+The detailed algorithm for temporary stack construction is provided [here](https://github.com/jahan-addison/credence/blob/d9eb0ce3dafc5606a32eff7cf457e3ed985ea650/credence/ir/temporary.h#L68).

 ## Instructions